apblair/CellLayers/README.md

 # CellLayers
-Uncovering knowledge and structure in unsupervised single cell analysis
+Uncovering knowledge and structure in unsupervised single cell analysis.